 Tom Karolewski, CP, was named Director of the Prosthetics education program at NUPOC until 2010 when he left NUPOC.

 The NUPOC research programs (NUPRL & NURERP) and the P&O clinical education program (NUPOC) officially merged to become the single entity, NUPOC.
 NUPOC relocated to the custom-designed research and education facilities at 680 North Lake Shore Drive, Suite 1100, Chicago, IL.
+A gala opening event featured Morton O. Schapiro, 16th president of Northwestern University, who cut the ribbon that officially inaugurated the new NUPOC.

-John W. Michael, CPO/L, Med, FAAOP, FISPO, became Director of NUPOC.
+John W. Michael, CPO/L, MEd, FAAOP, FISPO, became Director of NUPOC.

 NUPOC discontinued the Blended Learning Program Certificates in Prosthetics & Orthotics.